carbon-io-examples/example__hello-world-service-parameter-parsing/README.md

               location: 'query', // one of 'path', 'query', 'header', or 'body'
               required: false,
               default: 'world',
-              schema: { type: 'string' } // drives input validation (which can also help prevent injection attacks) }
+              schema: { type: 'string' } // drives parsing and validation (which can also help prevent injection attacks) }
           },
           responses: [